Non-Affiliate Access to UC Davis Library Collections

 Consistent with our mission as the library of a public research university, we welcome the public to visit our facilities, both on the main campus in Davis and at the Blaisdell Medical Library on the UC Davis Health campus in Sacramento.
 Anyone physically present at our libraries is able to use many of our digital resources from library workstations and, of course, access our collections in the stacks.
 All visitors are expected to respect library policies at all times in order to maintain library privileges.

-Non-affiliates are also welcome to perform research using our Special Collections.
-Please note that access to Special Collections is available during Reading Room hours, may require advance notice, and is subject to the terms of our Special Collections Reading Room and access policies.
+Non-affiliates are also welcome to perform research using our Archives and Special Collections.
+Please note that access to Archives and Special Collections is available during Reading Room hours, may require advance notice, and is subject to the terms of our Archives and Special Collections Reading Room and access policies.

 Unfortunately, we are unable to provide off-site (remote) access to non-affiliated users.
 Our licenses and subscription agreements with publishers legally restrict remote access to the faculty, researchers, and students in the UC Davis community.